reecebunny/RepositoryArchiveScript/README.md

 ```
 python ras.py
 ```
+*(you can also just right click inside the folder where the script is located and select "Open command line here")*

 5. **Accept the terms:**
    Type 'yes' or 'no' to accept/deny the terms ***(you will only have to do this once)***